 However, entering into a relationship is much easier than making it lasts.
 Almost everyday divorce incidents happen around the world.

 But few people manage to achieve lasting relationships.
 Surely, they have done something that most of the divorced couples don’t do.

-Mark Manson, author, and blogger conducted a little survey on successful couples.
-There were over 1,500 successful couples participated in his study.
+Mark Manson, author, and blogger conducted a little survey of successful couples.
+There were over 1,500 successful couples participated in this study.

-The main objective was to ask their secret of achieving lasting relationships.
+The main objective was to ask their secret to achieve lasting relationships.
 The couples revealed the secret.